crasowas/app_store_required_privacy_manifest_analyser/Examples/ios_example/README.md

 # ios_example

-A iOS project example used to test whether the privacy manifest analyzer is working.
+An iOS project example used to test whether the privacy manifest analyzer is working, with dependencies managed by CocoaPods.

 ## Getting Started